Note: All AMR events are in CAPS.

 This scenic driving tour will depart from Porsche Colorado Springs after a light breakfast.
-We will head to Buena Vista for Lunch followed by a breath-taking drive over Independence Pass arriving in Snowmass early in the afternoon.
-There will be plenty of time to enjoy the Crestwood Condominium’s amenities before their Welcome Wine reception.
-Friday dinner will also be included at a local restaurant.
-On Saturday morning, join us for a half day tour up to Paonia with lunch included.
-We will be back early afternoon, so everyone has time to relax before heading across the street to the Heritage Fire Event (participants have option of purchasing Heritage Fire Tickets or Dining on their own).
+We will head to Twin Lakes for Lunch followed by a breath-taking drive over Independence Pass arriving in Snowmass early in the afternoon.
+There will be plenty of time to enjoy the Limelight Hotel’s amenities before a welcome reception followed by dinner.
+On Saturday morning, join us for a half day tour up to Marble with BBQ lunch included.
+We will be back early afternoon, so everyone has time to relax before heading across the square to the Heritage Fire Event (participants have option of purchasing Heritage Fire Tickets or Dining on their own).
 This wonderful multiple hour dining event will conclude the amazing weekend.

 For those who have not heard of the Heritage Fire Snowmass Event – here is a short description: Presented by Cochon555, Heritage Fire is a premiere, whole-animal, nationwide food and wine tour celebrating heritage breed livestock and heirloom produce.
 The afternoon feast offers an endless array of sustainably sourced food from the region’s top family farms and local purveyors, prepared by some of the region’s best chefs.

 - Friday 8:30am Meet at Porsche COS for small breakfast followed by safety brief at Porsche COS.